Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Introduction

-Such narrower concepts of the coarse-grained descriptor are not distinguishable by the semantic indexing process, which is done at the level of descriptors.
+Such narrower concepts are not distinguishable by the semantic indexing process, which is done at the level of descriptors.
 Therefore, semantic search cannot be used at this level of detail.
-The goal of this work is to enable such fine-grained semantic search, through the automated refinement of semantic indexing from the descriptor level to the level of each narrower concept.
-For example, we would like to distinguish which of the ``Epilepsy, Reflex'' articles are for ``Audiogenic Epilepsy'' and which for ``Tactile Reflex Epilepsy'' or other subcategories of ``Epilepsy, Reflex''.
+The goal of this work is to enable such fine-grained semantic search, providing a method for the Fine-Grained Semantic Indexing ($FGSI$) of the biomedical literature, that is the automated refinement of MeSH labels from the descriptor level to the level of each narrower concept.
+For example, we would like to distinguish which of the articles already annotated with the ``Epilepsy, Reflex'' are for ``Audiogenic Epilepsy'' and which for ``Tactile Reflex Epilepsy'' or other subcategories of ``Epilepsy, Reflex''.

-Fine-grained indexing at the level of concepts is beyond the current practice in MEDLINE/PubMed and, if enforced, it would almost double the number of distinct topics used for indexing.
+Indexing at the level of MeSH concepts is beyond the current practice in MEDLINE/PubMed and, if enforced, it would almost double the number of distinct topics used for indexing.
 Doing this additional work manually is not practical, given the growing volumes of biomedical literature.
-Furthermore, state-of-the-art systems that provide automated topic suggestions focus on known MeSH topics and usually require several labelled training examples for any new topic that is to be covered~\cite{Nentidis2022}.
+Furthermore, state-of-the-art systems that provide automated topic suggestions focus on known MeSH topics and usually require several labelled training examples for each topic~\cite{Nentidis2022}.
 Therefore, obtaining reliable topic suggestions for new fine-grained topics at the level of concepts is an open research issue.
-The lack of labelled data for the development and evaluation of methods at this level of detail is a major challenge.
+The lack of labelled data for the development and evaluation of methods is a major challenge of this $FGSI$ task.

+In this work, we propose \textit{Deep Beyond MeSH} ($DBM$), a new method for the refinement of coarse-grained MeSH annotations based on deep pre-trained language models, namely \textit{PubMedBERT}~\cite{Gu2022}.
+To overcome the lack of labelled data for supervised training, $DBM$ relies on weak supervision, investigating whether such Deep Learning (DL) models can be resilient to heuristic labels.
+For weak supervision, the method is based on \textit{concept occurrence} ($CO$)\footnote{This is based on concept recognition by the \textit{MetaMap} tool~\cite{Aronson2004}.}, which is defined as the information extraction task of recognizing a biomedical named entity in a text and then mapping it to a specific concept from a normalized semantic system, such as the \textit{UMLS}\footnote{\url{https://www.nlm.nih.gov/research/umls/index.html}}.